ivanZanardi/ronek/README.md

 ## License

-RONEK is distributed under the [Apache-2.0 license](https://github.com/ivanZanardi/ronek/blob/main/LICENSE).
+RONEK is distributed under the [NCSA Open Source License](https://github.com/ivanZanardi/ronek/blob/main/LICENSE).
 You are welcome to utilize, modify, and contribute to this project in accordance with the terms outlined in the license.